mdmtk/docs/beta/source/guide/csp/settings.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will cause no changes to whether or not Unknown Sources can be turned on or off from the Settings UI.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to be made as to whether or not a device user will be allowed to Turn "Unknown Sources" On or Off from the System Settings Menu.</td>
   </tr>
   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This value will cause the ability to turn Unknown Sources on or off from the Settings UI to be allowed.</td>
+	<td>This value will cause the device user to be allowed to Turn "Unknown Sources" On or Off from the System Settings Menu.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This value will cause the ability to turn Unknown Sources on or off from the Settings UI to not be allowed, preventing the user from changing the state of Unknown Sources from the Settings UI.
-This only blocks the user from making this change from the UI level and does not prevent the Unknown Sources status from being changed silently.</td>
+	<td>This value will cause the device user to be prevented from Turning "Unknown Sources" On or Off from the System Settings Menu.</td>
   </tr>
 </table>
 </div>